My Dog is Aggressive Towards Visitors Help me Stop Him

 Some dogs will be anxious because they are protective of you and your house.
 This means that your dog may attack anything and anyone that comes close to your house.
 Now, having guests in your house could possibly lead to biting to protect you.

 However, this will depend on how you behave around your guests.
 For instance, if you are startled and scared when you hear your doorbell ring, your dog may appear more protective than usual.
 He might end up thinking that his owner is in some kind of danger, and therefore needs to protect you.
-Even if you know and relate with your guest, it is important that you remain completely confident when they are around.
+Even if you know and relate with your guests, it is important that you remain completely confident when they are around.

 Several situations may prompt your dog to attack.
-If your dog bites on visitor’s feet, it might be because he feels threatened and needs to protect.
+If your dog bites on the visitor’s feet, it might be because he feels threatened and needs to protect.

 It is therefore important to make sure that your dog is comfortable.
 Else, you must get a solution to the problem immediately in order to avoid any injuries.
 Below, we are going to look at some of the things that you can do to help minimize the problem entirely.